o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/six-point-lighting-tutorial.md

 1. Open `SixPointLighting.azsli`.

    1. Notice the `#include <SixPointSurface.azsli>` line at the top.
 This is how you can reference the surface in the following functions.

+   1. Notice the `GetSpecularLighting()` function, which returns `(0.0, 0.0, 0.0)`. _Specular lighting_ simulates the bright spot on a shiny object that reflects light into the camera.
+For six-point lighting, you don't need specular lighting because it doesn't effectively apply to 2D textures.
+Also, smoke and cloud effects are non-shiny objects and don't need specular lighting.

-   2. Notice the functions `GetDiffuseLighting()` and `GetSpecularLighting()`.
-You will edit these to achieve the desired effects.
+   1. Notice the function `GetDiffuseLighting()`.
+You will edit this to achieve the desired effects.

       The six-point lighting `ForwardPassPS_Common` shader uses the default `ApplyDirectLighting()` function, which will iterate over the lights that apply to this object and invoke these custom `GetDiffuseLighting()` and `GetSpecularLighting()` functions for each light.

-2. Start off editing the lighting simply with `GetSpecularLighting()`.

-   Specular lighting simulates the bright spot on a shiny object that most brightly reflects light into the camera.
-In the six-point lighting case, you do not need any specular lighting because 1) specular lighting can't effectively be applied on the 2D textures and 2) the use cases do not require it, as you are mainly using this technique for clouds and non-shiny objects.

-   1. Edit the `GetSpecularLighting()` function to not return any specular lighting.

-      ```glsl
-      float3 GetSpecularLighting(Surface surface, LightingData lightingData, const float3 lightIntensity, const float3 dirToLight)
-      {
-         return float3(0.0f, 0.0f, 0.0f);
-      }
-      ```

-3. Edit `GetDiffuseLighting()` and write a helper function.
+1. Edit `GetDiffuseLighting()` and write a helper function.

    Diffuse lighting simulates how light from an incoming direction scatters.
 Six-point lighting should use diffuse lighting, since the shaders should take light's direction and apply it to figure out the light map.